kdgdkd/ramiho/README.md

 You can open and close connexions from the cli with single commands.
 If you follow **ramiho +** with two numbers, say **ramiho +24**, ramiho will connect port number 2 to port number 4 without opening any dialog.
 In a similar way, **ramiho -24** would close the previous connexion.
 You can also load your Favorite Connexions with a single command.
 Enter **ramiho \*n**, with n being a number from 1 to 9, to load presets as defined in fSET_ACT.

+### using * when connecting / disconnecting
+ramiho accepts using **\*** as a symbol for "every other device".
+On the terminal
+- +2* will connect device number 2 to every other device
+- +*3 will connect every other device to device number 3
+- -*4 will disconnect every other device from device number 4

 ### offline and headless
 For some strange reason, ramiho was originally conceived to work from an offline Raspberry Pi, operated with an external numeric pad, providing audio feedback through a small speaker connected to the mini-jack output.
 To work this out, you will need a text-to-sound engine; there's espeak, my preference is for festival.
 Text will be piped into the tts engine ($tts_on).
 Send **99** to turn sound on and off.